He’s the youngest Chief in his First Nation’s history. Now he’s leading their fight against climate change.

 So it’s hardly a surprise that one of the first questions Tizya-Tramm was faced with as Chief was: What are you going to do about climate change?

 It’s an issue that had been on his radar for years.
-As a city councilor, part of his purview was the First Nation’s renewable energy efforts.
+As a Vuntut Gwitchin government councilor, part of his purview was the First Nation’s renewable energy efforts.
 While earlier feasibility studies indicated that solar was the best option, Tizya-Tramm inherited a proposed agreement that would have left the Vuntut Gwitchin owning less than half of the system.
 He helped renegotiate a deal in which the First Nation would own the entire solar array and sell the power back to the grid.
 The utility company would own the batteries and distribution network.

 By the Vuntut Gwitchin government’s estimate, the system would provide the community with about a quarter of its electricity needs — especially during the long, Arctic summer days.
 That would save tens of thousands of gallons of fuel per year, which at the astronomical prices in Old Crow is worth over (CAD) $400,000 annually.
 But the upfront cost for the solar power system was staggering: $7-9 million.
 Finding funding would take time.